sketchplugins/plugin-directory/README.md

 - [Sheetie](https://github.com/joemanto/sheetie), by Joe Manto: Sketch 3 Plugin that makes a SpriteSheets to export or use
 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Sketch All Caps](https://github.com/eivindbohler/sketch-all-caps), by Eivind Bøhler: Sketch all caps plugin
+- [Sketch Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Layout all artboards in a grid with user-specified number of rows
 - [Sketch Aspect Ratio](https://github.com/preciousforever/sketch-aspect-ratio), by precious design studio: A simple plugin to apply preset or custom aspect ratios to a selected layer.
 - [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Sketch Browser Preview](https://github.com/freakland/sketch-browser-preview), by FreakLand: Generates a preview (⌘ + ⇧ + .) of your current artboard and shows in your web browser.